 After attending college in Boston, he returned to the Metro D.C. area to run the company’s service department; he later began running the residential division.
 When Paul graduated with an engineering degree, he began running the commercial division.
 These have been the Holt Brothers’ domains since 1990.

 “I’m proud to say we have highly skilled people here at Holt, factory trained on multiple systems,” says John.
 “My dad saw into the future where a diverse set of electrical skills would be required.
-If you have a tough problem, you need a versatile electrician with brains and expert knowledge and capability to solve it.
+If you have a tough problem, you need a versatile electrician with brains and expert knowledge, and the capability to solve it.
 That’s what our niche is.
-We also have specialized tools and equipment that other contractors lack, and have staff members trained to use them.
+We also have specialized tools and equipment that other contractors lack and have staff members trained to use them.
 That’s why other companies rely on us to help them.”

-“On the commercial side of the business, we have wired many structures from the ground up, from warehouses to golf courses, office buildings, retail stores and restaurants,” he adds.
+“On the commercial side of the business, we have wired many structures from the ground up, from warehouses to golf courses, office buildings, retail stores, and restaurants,” he adds.
 “We also rewired the entire waterfront of D.C.
 We are always keeping an eye towards the next big thing coming down the pike that will involve major electrical work.
 Electric cars are the latest growing trend, whose sales have almost tripled in the past two years compared to ten years ago.
 People have charging stations in their homes, and many municipal parking lots provide charging stations.
 For both commercial and residential customers, solar panels and energy management systems are other big things that represent the next phase of the electrical business.”

-A foundational part of Holt Electrical Contractors, Inc.’s customer service aesthetic is their 24-hour emergency hotline, with real live human beings that are knowledgeable about various issues - most likely, a member of the Holt family.
+A foundational part of Holt Electrical Contractors, Inc.’s customer service aesthetic is their 24-hour emergency hotline, with real live human beings knowledgeable about various issues - most likely, a member of the Holt family.
 They are there to help and, if need be, to connect the customer in crisis to on-call technicians at any time of day or night.